akovner/akovner.github.io/_posts/2018-04-05-jsv-introduction.md

 {% highlight json %}
 #A{"key_1","key_2","key_3"}
-A{:"record_1",1234,t,"extra_key_1":n}
+A{:"record_1",1234,true,"extra_key_1":null}
-A{:"record_2",5678,f,"extra_key_2":{"subkey": false}}
+A{:"record_2",5678,false,"extra_key_2":{"subkey": false}}
 {% endhighlight %}

-Since the value under ``extra_key_2`` is a json object that is not in the keymap, I expect that most implementations will hand over parsing duties to the native json parser.
-As a result, the ``false`` value cannot be compressed to ``f``.

-It should also be clear why we use a colon before string values (as opposed to string keys).
+It should be clear why we use a colon before string values (as opposed to string keys).
 In keeping with json's philosophy of simple parsing, we need to know from the first character whether we are dealing with a string as a key or a value.

 ### Arrays